Negative Examples for Sequential Importance Sampling of Binary Contingency Tables: Preliminaries

-Let $\F$ denote the event that $\mathbf{T}_i\in\coA$ for all $i$, $1\le i\le t$; hence,
+Let $\F$ denote the event that $\T^{(\ell)}\in\coS$ for all $\ell$, $1\le \ell\le t$; hence,

-We can use Markov's inequality to estimate the probability that SIS returns an answer which is more than a factor of $a$ worse than the expected value, conditioned on the fact that no SIS trial is from $A$:
+We can use Markov's inequality to estimate the probability that SIS returns an answer which is more than a factor of $a$ worse than the expected value, conditioned on the fact that no SIS trial is from $S$: where in the first inequality we used $\mu(\coS)\geq 1/2$.